-Recently, I purchased a new brand of pre-made raw food with regionally derived small farm proteins.
-While the ingredients and sourcing were impressive, the black plastic “please microwave me” bowl … not so much.
+Recently, I bought a new brand of pre-made raw food.
+It contained proteins from small regional farms.
+So … the ingredients and sourcing were impressive.
+But the black plastic bowl labeled “please microwave me” … well, not so much.

 How could any reputable raw food company ever advocate microwaving dog food to heat it up?

 The Microwave Effect

 The “microwave effect” comes from the field of science called microwave chemistry.
 This field recognizes two things.

 - Organic reactions occur faster with microwave heating than with conventional heating.

 - Several reactions that occur with microwaves don’t happen at all with conventional heating.